 Some courses do have a start date that you might have to wait for.
 You can access all video lectures and some assignments for free, which is all you really need to learn the content.
 If you do choose to pay for the course, you will have access to all graded assignments and receive a final grade and certificate when you finish.

-FluentU is an online immersion platform (and app) with entertaining real-world videos.
+FluentU is an online immersion platform (and app) with authentic English-language videos.

 General Hospitality English Resources